When James Arness was born, his parents could hardly have guessed that someday thousands of babies would be named after him.

 Why the surge in Matts?
 All signs point to Gunsmoke.

 For 20 seasons in the 1950s, ‘60s and ‘70s, James Arness played Gunsmoke’s Marshal Matt Dillon, helping to make the show one of the most popular and beloved TV series of all time.
 Gunsmoke was the No. 1 show on television for several years of its record-breaking run, and when network CBS threatened to cancel the show, fans lobbied successfully to keep it on the air.
 And throughout the show’s two decades on television, Arness was its star.
-His Matt Dillon was the quintessential Wild West lawman: tall and imposing, fighting and defeating bad guys with ease.
+His Matt Dillon was the quintessential Wild West lawman: tall and imposing, fighting and defeating bad guys with ease (most of the time).

 Arness’s strong-and-silent lawman must have made an impression on the families that tuned in every week, and when it came time to name a new son, many it would seem remembered Marshal Dillon.
 Actor Matt Dillon was born during the show’s heyday (though he reportedly was named after a family member), as was my own Uncle Matt.
 My mom confirms that in the years before her baby brother’s birth the family loved to gather around the TV to watch Matt Dillon keep the peace.
 I can’t help concluding that my uncle was, like so many other Matts of his generation, a Gunsmoke baby.

 Arness was so perfect for the role and played it for so long that it’s hard to imagine anyone else playing the part (though William Conrad voiced the character in the radio version).
 In fact, there’s probably only one actor who was as indelibly associated with the Western genre— John Wayne.
 Despite a popular rumor, it is not true that Wayne was offered the role first.
 But Wayne did play a part in the show’s creation—he recommended Arness for the Gunsmoke lead, and he introduced the very first episode of the show.